AITX's Subsidiary, Robotic Ass - GuruFocus.com

-Detroit, Michigan, April 26, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today provided an update of the initial deployment successes of RIO™ (ROSA Independent Observation).
+Detroit, Michigan, May 02, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions for enterprise clients today announced that its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), has entered into a contract to furnish several of its robots to appear in a high-profile, major television network series.

-RAD’s RIO was announced at a security industry trade show in September of 2022.
-Subsequently, the Company announced, ‘RIO Mini’, and now the Company is preparing production for its RIO ‘v2’ iteration.
+“Our amazing robotic technology has once again caught the attention of Hollywood productions,” said Steve Reinharz, CEO of AITX and RAD.
+“Three upcoming movies, including the highly anticipated Blue Beetle are featuring a variety of RAD’s ROAMEO, ROSA and SCOT, but this production stands to far surpass all others.”

-The Company announced that 25 RIO units have been ordered for immediate deployment, of which 10 RIO units have been ordered by GXO.
-In February of 2023, GXO was identified as RAD’s largest client.
-Nine units are in the process of deployment, five are fully deployed and the balance are in the final stages of production and will be deployed upon completion.
+The prime-time television series, due for release in early June 2023, will feature several of RAD’s robots interacting with cast members.
+The popular television network typically receives 3.5 – 5 million US viewers during the program’s anticipated prime-time schedule.
+The Company expects international distribution of the series which could greatly expand viewership.

 RAD has a prospective sales pipeline of over 35 Fortune 500 companies and numerous other client opportunities.
 RAD expects to continue to attract new business as it converts its existing sales opportunities into deployed clients generating a recurring revenue stream.
 Each Fortune 500 client has the potential of making numerous reorders over time.